mahimahithefish/mahimahithefish/README.md

 ## Hi! 👋

-I'm currently a senior studying Computer Science at UTD and a Summer '24 SWE intern at Citi Bank.
+I'm currently a senior studying Computer Science at UTD and a returning summer '24 SWE intern at Citi Bank.
 Here are some things that I have learned and worked on over the years!

 ### 👩🏽‍💻 Experience:
 - **Returning SWE Intern at Citi**, Irving, TX - Summer '24
-- **UTD COINS (Cognitive Informatics and Statistics Lab) Research assistant**, Richardson, TX - Spring '24
 - **SWE Intern at Citi**, Irving, TX - Summer '23
+- **SWE at UTD FinTech**, Richardson, TX - Fall '22
 - **UTD ACM Research Assistant**, Richardson, TX - Fall '21

 ### ☕️ Upcoming:
-...currently brewing
+...currently learning AWS tools!

 <table style="width:100%">
   <tr>